intelie/gitbook-drilling/collector/configuration/modbus.json.md

 **Note:**
 If there is fewer aliases than the address count (the alias list has a size of `2` and the count of addresses is `4`), the
-Liverig Collector will raise an Exception, since it won't know how to map the aliases to each address.
+LiveRig Collector will raise an exception, since it won't know how to map the aliases to each address.

 ## LiveRig Collector 4.x or bellow